About the Fellowship

 About Tim Toohig

 LARP is a collaborative initiative of the U.S. DOE Office of Science, Division of High Energy Physics, and DOE Office of Science laboratories.
-LARP's mission is to study and improve the operation of the LHC by helping with commissioning activities, by actively participating in accelerator research on the collider, and by pursuing R&D on instruments, magnets, and other equipment to facilitate a luminosity upgrade.
+LARP's mission has been the study and improvement of the operation of the LHC by helping with commissioning activities and by actively participating in accelerator research on the collider.
+In the next decade LARP will focus on the reduction of risk for the US in-kind contributions for the High Luminosity LHC and in the delivery and commissioning of these contributions.

-The laboratories presently involved in LARP are Lawrence Berkeley National Laboratory, Brookhaven National Laboratory, Fermilab and Stanford Linear Accelerator Center.
+The laboratories presently involved in LARP are Lawrence Berkeley National Laboratory, Brookhaven National Laboratory, Fermilab National Accelerator Laboratory and SLAC National Accelerator Laboratory.
 The choice of resident laboratory for each Fellow will be negotiated, and will depend on each individual's chosen and approved research interest.
-The present activities of LARP include accelerator instrumentation and diagnostics, advanced superconducting magnet R&D, and beam physics calculations and simulations.
-LARP scientists, engineers and postdocs, including Toohig Fellows, will participate in the equipment and beam commissioning of the LHC.
-It is expected that other activities might become part of the LARP mission as need and resources permit.
+The present activities of LARP related to the LHC Upgrade include accelerator instrumentation and diagnostics for a Wide Band Feedback System, advanced superconducting magnet work, focused primarily on the upgrade of the Interaction Region final focusing quadrupoles, and Superconducting Crab Cavities technology development.
+Beam physics calculations and simulations are part of the above mentioned activities.
+LARP scientists, engineers and postdocs, including Toohig Fellows, will participate in the equipment construction and beam commissioning at the HL-LHC.
+It is expected that other activities might become part of the LARP or US contributions to the HL-LHC as need and resources permit.

 The Toohig Fellowships are in honor of the late Dr. Timothy Toohig, a physicist and Jesuit priest, who devoted his life to promoting accelerator science and increasing understanding, communication and collaboration among scientists of all nations and religions.